Paul Saffo Website

 I recommended that I move ahead building out the site, while we also collaborated on the header images.
 This worked out well because I could quickly swap in different images to live layouts and post screenshots of different ideas for review.

 I wanted images that reinforce the content of the corresponding section, so I picked those out first.
 Based on my type and color choices I was looking to create a specific feel through composition and tone.
-In Photoshop I cropped each selection to bring out a single point of focus, and then created adjustment filters to get the feel right for the overall design.
+In Photoshop, I cropped each selection to bring out a single point of focus and then created adjustment filters to get the feel right for the overall design.

 One of the things I love about ‘agency of one’ projects like this is that I get to do both design and implementation.
 I’m just as a comfortable in a code editor as I am in Photoshop.

-I built the new website in WordPress, and created a custom theme from scratch using the awesome Sage ’starter theme’ built by the team at Roots.
-I have lots of experience building with WordPress, but in recent years I’ve also worked a lot with Ruby on Rails developers and so I’ve come to rely on things like partials and an asset pipeline.
+I built the new website in WordPress and created a custom theme from scratch using the awesome Sage ’starter theme’ built by the team at Roots.
+I have lots of experience building with WordPress, but in recent years I’ve also worked a lot with Ruby on Rails developers, and so I’ve come to rely on things like partials and an asset pipeline.
 Sage brings a more modern front-end development workflow to WordPress.
-It doesn’t contain any design or templates, but it does ship with Bootstrap assets built in.
+It doesn’t contain any design or templates, but it does ship with Bootstrap assets built-in.
 So I forked my own version of Sage that strips all this out; I developed my own custom styles and page templates to have complete control over the front-end.

 I love CSS, and I really love the Sass preprocessor; variables and mixins make my workflow so much more efficient.
-But one of the challenges of Sass is the discipline require to make sure my styles are easily maintainable, and that my CSS output is not a snarled mess.
+But one of the challenges of Sass is the discipline required to make sure my styles are easily maintainable, and that my CSS output is not a snarled mess.

 The mobile menu toggle is an example of a UI animation that is CSS-only; the mobile menu itself is enabled using base jQuery to toggle visibility.